Keeganw3/News-Explosion-Fork/README.md

 </details>

 ### Python
-* Only models.py and settings didn't pass testing because the length of the lines of code had too many characters but there isn't a way to shorten them.
+* Only the models.py and settings.py files didn't pass testing because the length of the lines of code had too many characters but there isn't a way to shorten them.

 <details>
 <summary>Python Validation</summary>